danieljvickers/fluid_simulation/readme.md

 The results of that solver are captured in a youtube video here: https://www.youtube.com/watch?v=BQLvNLgMTQE I want it to be clear that this Python code is largely influenced by the contents of the repository I just provided.
 The C++ and CUDA implementations are my own.
 It is easy to find plentiful descriptions of Navier-Stokes online.
 I will link here the wiki page for the equations: https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations
+"GPU Gems", published by NVIDIA, is one of the best resources available for physics-GPU compute optimization.
+I found (only after making an initial immplemtation of Navier-Stokes) that GPU Gems volume 1 has already published an article about a Navier-Stokes solver: https://developer.nvidia.com/gpugems/gpugems/part-vi-beyond-triangles/chapter-38-fast-fluid-dynamics-simulation-gpu

 ## Python